Bert Ambrose and his Mayfair Orchestra: nine “I’m” songs 1928-1940

 I’m Gonna Wash My Hands of You (m.
 Franz Vienna, w.
 Eddie Pola)

-- Ambrose recording, vocals: Sam Browne and Elsie Carlisle, 1934.
-The lyrics include such heartwarming and timeless lines as
+Ambrose and his Orchestra, vocals: Sam Browne and Elsie Carlisle, 1934.
+The lyric includes the touching spoken lines

 What about that blonde of yours?